PWPInnovator898/BlueBuzzah-Gloves/README.md

 ## About the Project

-The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source tools for people with Parkinson's.
+The BlueBuzzah Gloves project was developed by an informal group of DIY citizen research collaborators ("BlueBuzzah Partners") focused on advancing open-source tools for people with Parkinson's.

 ## Features
 - Bluetooth BLE-synchronized vibrotactile stimulation